money-god/auction-keeper/collateral-auction-keeper/flash-swaps.md

 Normally, the collateral auction-keeper uses RAI to bid on fixed discount collateral auctions.
 A keeper operator must acquire RAI and also maintain a RAI balance in the collateral keeper to be prepared for future collateral auctions.
 With collateral auction flash swaps, this is no longer necessary.

-The auction-keeper can be configured to use Uniswap flash swaps when bidding on collateral auctions.
+The auction-keeper can be configured to use [Uniswap v2 or v3 flash swaps](https://uniswap.org/docs/v2/core-concepts/flash-swaps/) when bidding on collateral auctions.
 This allows the keeper to participate in collateral auctions with no upfront capital\(ether or RAI\) other than gas costs.

 ## Details